xled/xled-docs/docs/protocol_details.rst

 * In generation II devices it is rightmost part of the device's MAC address in access point (AP) mode.

-Value can not be directly read by API but it is used in various places - e.g. in discovery packets.
+Value can not be directly read by API but it is used in various places - e.g. in discovery datagrams.

 Device name
 -----------